-I bet that many of y’all have been hit by the same sniffles and sneezes that have run rampant at our house since the holidays – and when I posted my cure-all Mexican Chicken & Rice Soup to our Instagram last week, you guys slid right into our DM’s with so many requests for the recipe.
-It’s too good (and easy) not to share, so I wanted to post it ASAP so y’all can have this soup on repeat during these chilly months just like we do.
+I bet that many of y’all have been hit by the same sniffles and sneezes that have run rampant at our house since the holidays.
+And when I posted my cure-all Mexican Chicken & Rice Soup to our Instagram recently, you guys slid right into our DM’s with so many requests for the recipe.
+It’s too good (and too easy) not to share, so I wanted to post it ASAP so y’all can have this easy chicken soup on repeat during these chilly months just like we do.
+We can’t think of a better reason to get in the kitchen, plus this one will easily feed a crowd which is critical during the busy holidays.

 1 tablespoon extra-virgin olive oil